healthy Indian festival foodhealthy Indian festival food

 kadhi pakoda

 4. Gond Ladoo (Winter): These nutty winter sweets from North India feature gond, a resin from the guggul tree.
-It also added various dry fruits which enhances its healthy nature.
-Gond possesses anti-inflammatory properties and helps alleviate winter ailments like cough and cold, making it a seasonal health hero & a truly healthy Indian festival food.
+It also filled with various dry fruits which enhances its health benefits.
+Gond possesses anti-inflammatory properties and helps to reduce the symptoms of winter illness such as cough and cold, which makes it a seasonal and healthy Indian festival food.

 gond ke laddu